kgstorm/home-assistant-calorie-tracker/README.md

 ## Features

-- Tracks calories, exercise, weight, and body fat.
+- Tracks calories, exercise, weight, body fat, and macronutrients.
 - Set your starting weight, goal weight, and daily calorie goals.
 - Includes a Home Assistant side panel to view/edit all data.
 - Supports multiple profiles for different users.
 - With an LLM conversation agent you can:
     - Log calories, exercises, daily weight, and body fat with your voice assistant
-    - The LLM can also estimate calories from descriptions (better datails for better estimate)
+    - The LLM can also estimate calories and macros from descriptions (better details for better estimates)
-    - Log calories by taking a picture of food (LLM must support image inputs)
+    - Log calories and macros by taking a picture of food (LLM must support image inputs)
     - Ask the LLM how many calories you have remaining for the day.
+    - Ask the LLM for your macro breakdown.
 - Service calls are available to log food, exercise, weight, body fat, and to fetch data.
 - Calculates estimated weekly weight loss/gain.